 After a family law agreement has been signed, you or the other person may want to enforce it because the agreement isn’t being followed.
 Or, you may want to change it because circumstances have changed for you, them, or your child.
 If you and the other person can’t agree about changing the agreement, you can make a court application.
 The court can set aside (cancel) all of the agreement, or it can set aside the part of the agreement that has to change and replace it with a court order.

-Before you can apply to enforce or set aside (cancel) your agreement, it needs to be filed with the court.
+Before you can apply to enforce or set aside part or all of your agreement, it needs to be filed with the court.
 Either you or the other party can file a written agreement about parenting arrangements, contact with a child, child support, and/or spousal support.

 - Make a copy of your signed agreement.

-- Take the Requisition, a copy of your agreement, and the $30 filing fee to the registry.
-Usually people file their documents at the Supreme Court registry where an existing case between you is filed.
+- Take the Requisition, a copy of your agreement, and the $30 filing fee to the courthouse.
+You can file your agreement at the Supreme Court registry where an existing case between you is filed.
 If no court action has been started, you can file at the registry closest to where you live.
-Here is a list of Supreme Court registry addresses).
-Fees are subject to change; call the registry or check the Supreme Court Family Rules to confirm the amount.
-The filing fee must be paid in cash or with a certified cheque or money order made out to the Minister of Finance.
+Here is a list of Supreme Court registry addresses.
+Fees sometimes change so call the registry or check the Supreme Court Family Rules to confirm the amount.
+The filing fee can be paid in cash, by credit card, online, or with a certified cheque or money order made out to the Minister of Finance.
 Many court registries will also take debit cards, but check first.

-You can now take steps to enforce or set aside your agreement, or just leave the agreement in the court file and wait until later.
+You can now take steps to enforce or set aside part or all of your agreement, or just leave the agreement in the court file and wait until later.
 See How do you change an agreement? for more information about this.